Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Dev note: there is plethora of rom formats, but MAME format is the most versatile entry point.
 Converters between formats exist but you're on your own to do this on your particular emulator / SD loader / core / FPGA thing.
 I cannot cover and maintain all existing way to play Sengoku 2 in 2026.
 I've just added an experimental .neo generator in the workflow but it is NOT validated for the moment.

-Hack has been validated with a complete walktrough in MAME 0.289.
+The regular hack itself has been validated with a complete walktrough in MAME 0.289.
 You must use MAME in [command line](/Tools/Run_sengoku2.ps1) to force it to run a game not listed in its own database.

 ## Click on image to see footage of the prototype, MVS version
 [ ![Click to see gameplay](/Caption.png)](https://www.youtube.com/watch?v=bVQaettOxyM)